Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Introduction

-On the other hand, the proposed scheme has the structure of a permutation code~\cite{Borujeny2025} or a \textit{Variant-I type} of permutation modulation~\cite{Slepian1965}.
-These codes are constructed by permuting the components of a given initial vector in the Euclidean space, hence conveying information in the order of its components.
-While they were originally proposed for coherent communication over the Gaussian channel, we extend their use in an environment with fading and a noncoherent receiver.
+On the other hand, the proposed scheme has the structure of a \textit{Variant-I type} of permutation modulation~\cite{Slepian1965}, originally envisioned for the Gaussian channel.
+The codes employed are constructed by permuting the components of a given initial vector, hence conveying information in their order.
+While some works in the literature extend their use to noncoherent schemes with fading~\cite{Choi2018,Fazeli2022}, to the best of the authors' knowledge, none of them accounts for antenna correlation, and only~\cite{Fazeli2022} deals with a multilevel modulation.
 In~\cite{VilaInsa2024}, a general quadratic framework for noncoherent energy detection in massive \acrshort{simo} systems was presented.
 Leveraging these results, we propose a scheme for low-complexity detection of multi-level \acrshort{ofdm}-\acrshort{im} codes based on the ordering of quadratic statistics of data.
-It exploits statistical \acrshort{csi} to reliably detect the transmitted codewords.
-Most notably, the \textit{\acrfull{abque}} implementation of this proposal displays close to \acrfull{ml} performance in a variety of communication scenarios with a remarkable reduction in computational complexity.
+It exploits statistical \acrshort{csi} to reliably detect the transmitted codewords, even under correlated fading.
+Most notably, the \textit{\acrfull{abque}}~\cite{VilaInsa2024} tailored to \acrshort{ofdm}-\acrshort{im} displays close to \acrfull{ml} performance in a variety of communication scenarios with remarkable reduction in computational complexity.